dfki-ric/pytransform3d/doc/source/index.rst

 **Cons**

-* The representation is not straightforward to interprete
+* The representation is not straightforward to interpret